Phoenix Mercury vs. Minnesota Lynx: Betting Trends, Record ATS, Home/Road Splits

 Mercury Moneyline and ATS Records

-- The Mercury have been the moneyline favorite three total times this season.
-They've gone 1-2 in those games.
+- The Mercury have won two, or 18.2%, of the 11 games they've played as underdogs this season.

-- In games they have played as a moneyline favorite with odds of -125 or shorter, the Mercury have a record of 1-2 (33.3%).
+- The Mercury have not won as an underdog of +145 or more on the moneyline this season in six such games.

-- Phoenix has won once ATS (1-2) as a 1.5-point favorite or more this season.
+- Phoenix has won once ATS (1-5) as a 4.5-point underdog or more this year.

-- Based on this contest's moneyline, the Mercury's implied win probability is 55.6%.
+- The implied probability of a win by the Mercury based on the moneyline is 40.8%.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.